sultangazin/cyphy_testbed/README.md

     2. "radio_server": Start a crazyflie_server node that provides services to add *Crazyflie*s to the system.
 It spawns a thread for each connected *Crazyflie*.

+    3. "cf_bridge.launch": Script complementary to the "radio_server".
+It request the connection to a vehicle and configure it via "setup_vehicle.py" script.

-    3. "commander_launch": Starts the Commander node and the Guidance node.
+    4. "commander_launch": Starts the Commander node and the Guidance node.
 These nodes are necessary to interact with the vehicles since they generate the reference trajectories followed by the controllers.

-    4. "controller_launch": Launch file that simplifies the startup of the remote controller for the *Crazyflie*.
+    5. "controller_launch": Launch file that simplifies the startup of the remote controller for the *Crazyflie*.
 Specifically, it starts the radio bridge with the Crazyflie (cf_bridge.launch) and the ROS remote controller node.

-    5. "estimator_launch": Start the estimator node that aggregates the information provided by the MOCAP to estimate the pose of the vehicle.
+    6. "estimator_launch": Start the estimator node that aggregates the information provided by the MOCAP to estimate the pose of the vehicle.

-    6. "vrpn_lauch": Starts the acquisition of data from the input sources, such as *Optitrack*.
+    7. "vrpn_lauch": Starts the acquisition of data from the input sources, such as *Optitrack*.
 The launch file starts also an instance of *rViz* to visualize the vehicle/trajectory/estimation in a virtual environment.

-    7. "demo_core": Launch file to simplify the startup of the system.
-It starts the VRPN node (vrpn_launch), the estimators (estimator_launch), the commanders (commander_launch) and the swarm manager node.
+    8. "demo_core_simple": Launch file to simplify the startup of the system.
+It starts the VRPN node (vrpn_launch), the estimators (estimator_launch), the commanders (commander_launch).

-    8. "ext_control": Starts the offboard controller node.

     9. "arena": Start the arena/ROS bridge

-    10. "setup_vehicle": Start the radio bridge with the Crazyflie (Warps the cf_bridge)
 5. **guidance**
 This package provides the guidance for the drone, that is, given a command and the current status of the drone, it generates the references to achieve the task.
 6. **monitors**